Justice Brett Kavanaugh tests positive for Covid-19 - KRDO

 Kavanaugh underwent a routine Covid test Thursday ahead of fellow Justice Amy Coney Barrett’s investiture ceremony Friday, which he will no longer be attending out of precaution, the court said.

-His positive diagnosis for coronavirus may mean he won’t be on the bench Monday, the start of the new term and what would be the first in-person session with all nine justices.
+His positive diagnosis for coronavirus means he won’t be on the bench Monday, the start of the new term and what would be the first in-person session with all nine justices.

+Kavanaugh “will participate in next week’s oral arguments remotely from his home,” the court said in a separate statement later Friday.

+“All of the other Justices, including Justice Kennedy, tested negative in advance of today’s investiture” for Barrett, that statement said.

 Kavanaugh had recently tested negative for Covid-19 on Monday, along with the other justices, ahead of their meeting behind closed doors to discuss which cases should be added to the court’s docket.
 He participated in the ACLI Capital Challenge three-mile race on Wednesday in Anacostia Park in Washington.